-Staff costs amount to $\[\le \]$ 2,215 thousand (2017: $\[\le \]$ 2,806 thousand) and mainly consist of staff costs recharged by VIVAT NV.
-The decrease of the staff cost is due to cost savings and to the shrinking portfolio of Proteq (less policies) and the allocation of the staff cost based on the ABC specification.
+Staff costs amount to € 2,203 thousand (2018: € 2,215 thousand) and mainly consist of staff costs recharged by VIVAT NV.
+The staff cost slightly decreased as a result of the shrinking portfolio of Proteq (less policies) and partly offset by the additional cost due to a one-off compensation rewarded to all VIVAT employees and expenses relating to specific retention agreements.

-Proteq's number of internal employees is 17 at the end of 2018 (2017: 22).
+Proteq's number of internal employees is 16 at the end of 2019 (2018: 17).